cyvaer-llc/learn-viewer/docs/design.md

 - [Section](../src/models/section.ts) (a list of Standards with title & url)
 - [Standard](../src/models/standard.ts) (a grouping of Content Files with some metadata)
 - [Content File](../src/models/content-file.ts) (metadata about an actual lesson / exercise / activity, and its actual markdown).

+## Other TODOs
+- [ ] Deep links (e.g. to Unit 2 > Intro To SQL)
+- [ ] Deploy (maybe to AWS S3?
+Either with Amplify or GH Actions?)
+- [ ] Have an external link to Content Items in github (not the raw yaml but the github links) next to the entry to load the markdown